When attempting to add a user to the Master Auditor (or other) role within Centrify DirectManage Audit Manager, an error occurs

 System.Runtime.InteropServices.COMException (0x800706BA): The RPC server is unavailable.
 (Exception from HRESULT: 0x800706BA) at Centrify.Cfw.Windows.ObjectPicker.IDsObjectPicker.Initialize(DSOP_INIT_INFO& pInitInfo) at Centrify.Cfw.Windows.ObjectPicker.ShowDialog(IWin32Window parent) at Centrify.DirectAudit.AdminConsole.Mmc.Nodes.AuditRoleNode.OnAssignMember() at Centrify.DirectAudit.AdminConsole.Mmc.Nodes.AuditRolesNode.OnAddAuditRole() at Centrify.Cfw.Windows.MMCLib.DataObjectHelper.HandleMultiSelectDataObject(IDataObject dataObject, Action`1 multiSelectFunc, Action`1 singleSelectFunc) at Centrify.Cfw.Windows.MMCLib.SnapinBase.Command(Int32 lCommandID, IntPtr piDataObject)

-This may occur when the console attempts to open an "Object Picker" dialogue where you will select the target user.
+This may occur when the console attempts to open an "Object Picker" dialogue that allows the target user to be selected.
 This issue is most commonly encountered when SQL is housed on a separate server from the management console and RPC ports are not opened between the two hosts.

-Open the necessary RPC ports: 139/TCP, 445/TCP, 137/UDP, 138/UDP Alternatively, enable 'File and Printer Sharing' within Windows which will configure the firewall rules for you (assuming local firewall).
+Open the necessary RPC ports: 139/TCP, 445/TCP, 137/UDP, 138/UDP Alternatively, enable 'File and Printer Sharing' within Windows which will configure the firewall rules (assuming local firewall).

 Reference(provided as a courtesy): https://technet.microsoft.com/en-us/library/cc787076(v=ws.10).aspx